ARIEL: Adversarial Graph Contrastive Learning: Problem Definition

 \subsubsection{Graph-level Contrastive Learning}

-The graph-level contrastive learning is more close to the contrastive learning in the visual domain.
-For a batch of graphs $\mathcal{B}=\{G_1,\cdots, G_b\}$, we obtain the augmentation of each graph as $\mathcal{B}^+=\{G_1^+,\cdots,G_b^+\}$ through node dropping, subgraph sampling, edge perturbation and feature masking as in GraphCL \cite{you2020graph}, the loss function is thus defined on these two batches of graphs as
+The graph-level contrastive learning is closer to contrastive learning in the visual domain.
+For a batch of graphs $\mathcal{B}=\{G_1,\cdots, G_b\}$, we obtain the augmentation of each graph as $\mathcal{B}^+=\{G_1^+,\cdots,G_b^+\}$ through node dropping, subgraph sampling, edge perturbation, and feature masking as in GraphCL \cite{you2020graph}, the loss function is thus defined on these two batches of graphs as

 where $\mathbf{R}_i = R(\mathbf{H}_i)$ and $\mathbf{R}_i^+ = R(\mathbf{H}_i^+)$.

 By abuse of notation, we also use $L_{\text{con}}$ to denote the loss function for the graph-level contrastive learning, the actual meaning of $L_{\text{con}}$ is dependent on the input type, graph or set, in the following text.